Clustering-induced localization of quantum walks on networks

-\paragraph*{Conclusions and discussion.} We examined how local clustering can induce localization in quantum walks on networks.
-Our work gives insights into the influence of network structure on the long-time behavior of quantum walks.
-We have demonstrated that local clustering can inhibit the propagation of quantum walks, which is relevant to consider when employing quantum walks in quantum communication channels~\cite{keating2007localization}.
-Our work also suggests fascinating experimental investigations of quantum-walk localization in networks (such as with recursive triangle networks) using, \eg, photonic implementations of quantum walks~\cite{tang2018experimental}.
-In this context, it is worthwhile to study the localization effects for the potential applications of quantum walks in quantum memory, as localized quantum walks require less space than non-localized quantum walks to store and retrieve information~\cite{chandrashekar2015localized}.
+\paragraph*{Conclusions and discussion.} We examined how local clustering can induce localization in quantum walks on networks, and we thereby obtained insights into the influence of network structure on their long-time behavior.
+A key result is that local clustering can inhibit the propagation of quantum walks, which is relevant to consider when employing quantum walks in quantum communication channels~\cite{keating2007localization}.
+We also demonstrated that the inverse participation ratio (IPR) is a useful indicator of localization.
+However, identifying a universal IPR threshold that clearly distinguishes between localized and delocalized states is not straightforward, so it is also useful to visually inspect wave-function evolution.

+Our findings motivate experimental studies of quantum-walk localization in clustered networks using, \eg, photonic implementations of quantum walks~\cite{tang2018experimental}.
+Such experiments can probe the role of local clustering in directing quantum-transport processes.
+In this context, it is worthwhile to study localization effects for the potential applications of quantum walks in quantum memory, as localized quantum walks require less space than non-localized quantum walks to store and retrieve information~\cite{chandrashekar2015localized}.